JesusLuvsYooh/BuildStripper/README.md

 [JesusLuvsYooh](https://github.com/JesusLuvsYooh) StephenAllenGames.co.uk
 #WaterCooler gang for letting me Rubber Duck to them.
 <br/><br/>
 1: This file must be in an "Editor" folder (Unity/Assets/Editor) for example.
 <br/>
 2: If "Server Build" is ticked in Unitys build window, automatically strip folders listed during build process.
-Set autoDetectServerBuild to fals to overwrite.
+Set autoDetectServerBuild to false to disable.
 <br/>
 3: Edit the "folderPaths" list, making sure it only includes items that server build does not need, such as Audio and Textures.
 <br/><br/>
 This script should drastically lower your build size, and optimise your game;
 <br/>